rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 {% endhighlight %}
 </div>

-This command creates and runs a container with the name "website".
+This command creates and runs a container with the name <em>website</em>.
 Using the volume mapping option: <code>--volume</code>, I can make the contents of the path at <code>/path/to/code</code> available to the container locally.
 In this way, the container will have access to the files needed to build the website.

 Using the publish option: <code>--publish</code>, I will be able to access the pages by visiting http://localhost:4000/, because it maps my system's port 4000 to the container's published port 4000.